Points are becoming scarce as the Charlotte Hornets’ losing streak grows

 It’s becoming just about impossible lately for the Charlotte Hornets to score enough points to win an NBA game.

-Wednesday it took until the final minute for the Hornets to reach 90, and that led to their third consecutive loss, this time to the Cleveland Cavaliers 103-90 at Spectrum Center.
-The Hornets made just 34 of 84 shots from the field.
+On Wednesday, it took until the final minute for the Hornets to reach 90, and that led to their third consecutive loss, this time to the Cleveland Cavaliers 103-90 at Spectrum Center.
+The Hornets made just 34-of-84 shots from the field.

-The Hornets have now scored 93 or fewer points four times in their last eight games.
+The Hornets have now scored 93 or fewer points four times in their past eight games.
 They fell to 27-27 and continue sliding in the Eastern Conference standings.

 The Cavaliers (20-34) got 25 points off the bench from Taurean Prince.